ALABAMA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 • Location of the divorce

-Alternatively, visit the Office of the Court Clerk to request this divorce record in person.
+Alternatively, requesters can visit the Office of the Court Clerk to obtain divorce records in person.
 The fee for obtaining an Alabama divorce decree varies by county and is determined by the court which granted the divorce.

 Does Alabama Recognize Common-Law Marriage?